How long does grass seed take to grow

 • Water

-Water is an essential part of the germination process for your grass seeds.
-Without it, the process will slow down significantly, and in the worst cases, it may stop completely.
 Having a consistent supply of water on your soil bed will allow the seed to absorb the moisture and expand their cells, which will encourage them to sprout.
 Normally in the UK, rain is a frequent occurrence, so the watering side of things is usually taken care of after sowing.

 • Air

-In order for the seeds to sprout, they will need air.
-This might seem like an obvious thing to point out, but while there is air surrounding us at all times, during periods of extreme heat this can become hot and dry and may damage the seeds.
-An adequate level of air will allow the roots to breath and successfully grow.
+An adequate level of air will allow the roots to breathe and grow successfully.
 By allowing air to reach the soil, the grass roots will take in oxygen and remove carbon dioxide in the process.
-Without that, carbon dioxide can enter the soil and restrict seed growth and limit the intake or water and other beneficial nutrients.
+Without that, carbon dioxide can enter the soil and restrict seed growth and limit the intake of water and other beneficial nutrients.

-If the above conditions are favourable, you should start to see grown within ten days of sowing and achieve a fully established lawn 6-8 weeks later.
+If the above conditions are favourable, you should start to see growth within ten days of sowing and achieve a fully established lawn 6-8 weeks later.
 If water, air or heat is restricted it may slow down the process of germination.

 Variations in grass seed types